28ede1/untitled-asteroids-repo/README.md

 * BUG: game freezes for a bit when choosing a new city for the first time.
 Likely to do with the Weather API.
 (When ran using python Game.py)
 * BUG: Screen sizing and mouse cursor position is off (depending on device) when running the web version
-* Implement more cities (For now, its just the capitals of Mexico, US, Canada) to be used by the WeatherApiFake.py for main.py
 * FEATURE: implement a save/load file system somehow for the web version